-Annual Number of Calls per Officer, 1980 - 2021
+Annual Number of Calls per Officer, 1980 - 2022

-The numbers below are based on actual number of officers available.
 As mentioned previously, the chief, assistant chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each patrol officer responded to are significantly higher than shown.
 This graph assumes being fully staffed for the entire year.
+The drop in this graph can easily be attributed with the addition of 16th officer in 2021 and lower than normal call volume this year.